lephanthutra/Demo-app-Attacking-the-key-exchange-protocol/README.md

 # Demo-app-Attacking-the-key-exchange-protocol
 This is the project for the final examination of the "Data Security" course.

+You can read the [explaination](https://github.com/lephanthutra/Demo-app-Attacking-the-key-exchange-protocol/blob/main/Question%201%20-%20part%20i%20and%20ii.pdf) and the [report](https://github.com/lephanthutra/Demo-app-Attacking-the-key-exchange-protocol/blob/main/Question%201%20-%20part%20iii.pdf) for more details.

 The source code includes 4 files .py:
 - nonce.py: This file is to generate the nonces randomly for Alice and Bob.
 - RSA.py: Since this is an attack on a public-key exchange protocol, I